ccgargantua/wce-devops/README.md

 - User-friendly Remote Development
 - User-friendly Containerized Development

-## Keep Up with the Projet
+## Keep Up with the Project

-We are in the process of licensing recordings of our meetings to be uploaded to YouTube, and setting up a mailing list.
+For now, keep track this GitHub page or [the WCE YouTube channel](https://www.youtube.com/watch?v=8LjYp-lTtjc) for updates.
+In the future, we plan to setup a mailing list and blog.

 ## "I Want to Contribute"

+### MTU Students

+if you are an MTU student, reach out to professor Kit Cischke via email using your school email address.

+### Everyone else

 **We are not currently accepting contributions from outside of the team**, but this is likely to change with the development of contribution guidelines.
-Please check back later
+Please check back later :)